Huang-Jingxiang/Huang-Jingxiang.github.io/_pages/about.md

 ## About me
 Huang Jingxiang, a 2024 master's student majoring in journalism and communication at Nanjing University.
 He is a member of the Computational Communication Collaboratory.
 He is advised by [Cheng-jun Wang](https://Chengjun.github.io/), associate professor.
 His research interests include computational social science, natural language processing and Data mining.
 ## Education
-- M.A., Nanjing University, Nanjing China.
+- M.A., Nanjing University, Nanjing, China.
 Department of Journalism and Communication.(September, 2024-June, 2027 Expected).
-- B.A., Harbin Institute of Technology, Shenzhen campus, Shenzhen, China.
+- B.A., Harbin Institute of Technology(Shenzhen), Shenzhen, China.
 Department of Computer Science and Technology.(September, 2020-June, 2024).

 ## Skills
 - Python(most frequently used)